-G.8.1.
-No automobile parking or external road connections shall be made on any portion of the entire Carolina North Tract except as provided in this Agreement.

-G.8.2.
-All roads and streets within the Carolina North project that may support public transit in the future shall be designed and constructed to meet Town standards for roads that support such use.

-G.8.3.
-Prior to the approval of the first individual site development plan pursuant to this Agreement, the University shall submit and secure the Manager's approval of guidelines for street ownership and maintenance responsibilities within the entire Carolina North project.
+- G.8.1.
+No automobile parking or external road connections shall be made on any portion of the entire Carolina North Tract except as provided in this Agreement. - G.8.2.
+All roads and streets within the Carolina North project that may support public transit in the future shall be designed and constructed to meet Town standards for roads that support such use. - G.8.3.
+Prior to the approval of the first individual site development plan pursuant to this Agreement, the University shall submit and secure the Manager's approval of guidelines for street ownership and maintenance responsibilities within the entire Carolina North project_Project.
 The University and Town shall follow all mandated procedures for offer and acceptance of any streets proposed for Town ownership or maintenance.

-G.8.4.

-- a.
+- G.8.4.
+Transit stops, transit passenger amenities, bus turnouts, and other transit facilities necessary to support the provision of safe, accessible and efficient public transit shall be incorporated into the design and construction of all applicable new roads within the Carolina North Project.
+Appropriate parking restrictions shall be applied and enforced within bus stops and zones.
+Transit stop design shall be consistent with the standards of the Chapel Hill Transit System. - a.
 Prior to the approval of the first individual site development plan pursuant to this Agreement, the University shall submit and secure the Manager's approval of a cost-sharing agreement and investment plan regarding transit needs associated with the development of Carolina North.
-This plan shall include provisions regarding the collection and reporting of data regarding the transportation impacts of development of Carolina North. - b.
-An updated cost-sharing and investment agreement shall be prepared by the University within six months of the completion of each updated Short Range Transportation Plan prepared pursuant to Section G.8.10 of this Exhibit.
-Those updates shall be submitted to the Manager for review and approval.

-c.
-The Manager may suspend approval of all individual site development permits pursuant to this Agreement if a satisfactory updated agreement is not agreed to by the University and Town within twelve months of the completion of each updated Short Range Transportation Plan prepared pursuant to Section G.8.10 of this Exhibit.
+This planshall include provisions regarding the collection and reporting of data regarding the transportationimpacts of development of Carolina North. - b.
+An updated cost-sharing and investment agreement shall be prepared by the University within six-months of the completion of each updated Short Range Transportation Plan prepared pursuant to Section G.8.10 of this Exhibit.
+Those updates shall be submitted to the Manager for review and approval. - G.8.5.
+The University shall maintain its role as a Partner in the Chapel Hill Transit System for the term of this Agreement. - c.
+The Manager may suspend approval of all individual site development permits pursuant to this Agreement if a satisfactory updated agreement is not agreed to by the University and Town within twelve months of the completion of each updated Short Range Transportation Plan prepared pursuant to Section G.8.10 of this Exhibit. - G.8.6.
+The University shall take all reasonable and prudent steps to maintain the potential for the existing rail corridor that traverses the Carolina North Tract for long-term future use as a corridor to serve the transit or transportation needs of the Carolina North Project.

 Section 8B.
-Required Future Analysis and Plans
+Required Future Analysis and Plans Planning